Webb wins again as La Stella, Yaz power Giants past Braves

+ATLANTA (AP)Logan Webb’s ability to cover for a teammate’s error in a key sixth-inning jam has San Francisco in position for yet another series win.

-ATLANTA (AP) — Logan Webb threw seven strong innings to win his seventh consecutive decision, Tommy La Stella and Mike Yastrzemski each homered and drove in two runs, and the San Francisco Giants beat the Atlanta Braves 5-0 on Saturday night to even the series between NL division leaders.
+Webb threw seven strong innings to win his seventh consecutive decision, Tommy La Stella and Mike Yastrzemski each homered and drove in two runs, and the Giants beat the Atlanta Braves 5-0 on Saturday night to even the series between NL division leaders.

 Webb (8-3) was dominant in his 13th consecutive start in which he has not allowed more than two runs.
 He is 7-0 in that span, which began after his last loss at Colorado on May 5.